Eumaeus/croala-twiddle/README.md

-# hmt-twiddle
+# croala-twiddle

-Analyzing the HMT archive using [utwiddle](https://github.com/neelsmith/utwiddle).
+Analyzing CroALa Texts using [utwiddle](https://github.com/neelsmith/utwiddle).

 ## Data sets

-- `data/hmt_2cols.tsv` : all HMT texts in two-column format.
-Automatically generated from HMT archive on Feb.
-18, 2017
+- `data/croala.tsv` : a selection of CroALa texts in 2-column format.
-- `data/critsignorca.tsv` : occurrences of critical signs.
-Generated from HMT archive on Feb.
-18, 2017
+- `data/croala.cex` : a selection of CroALa texts in a `.cex` repository.

 ## Quick start